gaffa-tape/gaffa/README.md

 [Live Example](https://rawgithub.com/KoryNunn/gaffa-todo/master/index.html)

+## Quick n easy setup

+    npm install gaffa-boilerplate

+Then make a folder for your test project.

+    gaffa-boilerplate

+This will copy some boilerplate files and start a file watcher that browserifys app.js, in the scripts folder.

 ## Overview
 Gaffa attempts to speed up the development of complicated UI's by providing a rich binding layer between abitrary data and your UI.